n123git/save-docs/troubleshoot.md

 ---

-Note: Some images used are screenshots obtained via snipping tools - while others are direct image dumps.
-Quality difference is unnoticable however.
+<sup style="text-color: grey;">Note: Some images used are screenshots obtained via snipping tools - while others are direct image dumps.
+Quality difference is unnoticable however.</sup> <!-- Huh the color change dosent seem to work does md not allow CSS or something idk i'll fix it later ig -->

 # Yo-kai

 ## No Yo-kai Appear
 This is a very common issue.
-It stops the game from recognising your yokai, and leads to several issues.
-Note that this dosen't affect the selected "Comapnion Yo-kai" as this only stores what Yo-kai i.e. pandanoko - not which one this is in your medals and dosen't check if you *actually have* that Yo-kai. <br/>
+This issue causes the game to not recognise your yokai, leading to several other issues.
+Note that this dosen't affect the selected "Comapnion Yo-kai" as this only stores what Yo-kai it is i.e. Pandanoko - not which medal it is (it dosen't even check if you *actually have* that Yo-kai). <br/>

-This is an example of what it may appear like in your inventory if your entire team is corrupted via this method.
-The good news is that since this is only the #0 and #1 entries, it *can* be restored with some effort - although tedious.<br/>
+This is an example of what it may appear like ingame if your entire team was corrupted via this method.
+This method is caused by mismatched/invalid #0 and #1 entries, meaning that it *can* be restored with some effort - although tedious.<br/>
 ![Missing Yo-kai Team in Inventory due to mismatched num entries](assets/yokai_corruptA.png)

 ## Hurt Pandles